Young Thomas Grey

 In the afternoon, the Spanish prisoners were landed under guard and handed over to the shore authorities.
 The Crown paid a £5 premium for every captured or killed enemy sailor, and that money would go to Cormorant alone, £32 for Commander Grey and a little over 7 shillings apiece for the ratings, or one night of fun as Tim O’Leary laughed.

-There was not too much time, with the next Kingston-bound convoy slated for early October, leaving them just three or four weeks at anchor in London, and avoiding the tail end of the hurricane season, generally considered the months of August to October, after which cyclones became rare.
+There was not too much time, with the next Kingston-bound convoy slated for early October, leaving them just three or four weeks at anchor in London At least they would avoid the tail end of the hurricane season, generally considered the months of August to October, after which cyclones became rare.

 With all the work, refitting and restocking the cabin, Thomas was kept busy enough, but a few times, he was allowed to accompany his father to the shore and to see the astonishing sights of London, the palaces and great houses, the parks, the imposing St. Paul’s cathedral and the ancient Westmister Abbey.